OpenOrienteering/mapper-manual/pages/toolbars.md

 #### ![ ](../mapper-images/tool-fill-border.png) Fill / Create border {#fill_create_border}
 Ctrl+F

-Having drawn a [closed boundary](#drawing-toolbar) which requires a fill (such as a fence containing a thicket), select the boundary on the map (using the [point edit tool](#tool_edit_point) tool), then choose the required fill symbol in the symbols window. (*Attention:* with default settings, it is not possible to do this the other way round as selecting a map object will select its symbol, so the initial symbol selection is discarded.)
+Having drawn a [closed boundary](#drawing-toolbar) which requires a fill (such as a fence containing a thicket), select the boundary on the map (using the [edit objects tool](#tool_edit_point) tool), then choose the required fill symbol in the symbols window. (*Attention:* with default settings, it is not possible to do this the other way round as selecting a map object will select its symbol, so the initial symbol selection is discarded.)
 A left click on the fill tool will put the chosen fill into the selected boundary.

 Internally, this tool creates a duplicate of the selected object and assigns it the selected symbol.
 So, in addition to filling closed boundaries, it is also possible to create a boundary around an area, or create duplicates of lines with another symbol using this tool.